 - Data backups

 The hosting plans provide FTP and FXP access for transferring files to your webspace.
 They also provide web statistics to give you useful insights into your visitors.

-Besides hosting plans, the company also offers colocation services and VPS plans.
+Besides hosting plans, the company also provides colocation services and VPS plans.
 Colocation comes with redundant power plus high-speed domestic and international internet access.
-Since there are no data traffic limits for colocation or VPS plans, you can easily exchange large files without worrying about exhausting your limit.
+Since we don’t have data traffic limits for colocation or VPS plans, you can easily exchange large files without worrying about exhausting your limit.

 Pricing and Support

 At almost eight to ten times the industry average, Drávanet’s hosting plans are extremely pricey, and there is no money-back guarantee as far as I can see.
 You can pay for hosting annually in Hungarian forints, but you have to call or email the company to place an order.